AREA-EPITECH/RTYPE-mirror/documentation/shared/Ecs.md

 # Ecs documentation

 An ECS is an architectural design pattern, mostly used in video game development.
 This pattern follows the principle of composition over inheritance.
-Instead of defining an inheritance tree as usual in Object Ori- ented Programming, types are split into small yet highly reusable components
+Instead of defining an inheritance tree as usual in Object Oriented Programming, types are split into small yet highly reusable components.

 ## Initialise registry
-the Registry will be the body of our Ecs.
+The Registry will be the body of our Ecs.
 This is where we'll add all the components, systems, events and control data for our game.

 ### Add components to registry

 #### - Create Structure for components: